harrymt/blog/_posts/2018-05-16-SOLID-principles.md

 #### Good Way

-Just create another interface, that a class can ALSO extend from
+Just create another interface, that a class can also extend from.

 ```c#
 interface ICustomerV1 : ICustomer